 State Road 17 runs north from this interchange area 43 miles to the City of Rhinelander.
 Extending south from State Highway 64, State Road 17 becomes County W, which is a popular route among local residents leading directly to the City of Wausau.
-State Highway 64 is a main east-west arterial highway crossing the entire State.
-Traveling approximately 26 miles east from the interchange on State Highway 64 is the City of Antigo in neighboring Langlade County.

 Other main roads through the Town of Pine River include County Roads W, P, X, G, and WW, which sufficiently serve the community as collector roads.
-Local roads managed and maintained by the Town serve the populace well and completes the existing roadway network.
+Local roads managed and maintained by the Town serve the populace very well and completes the existing roadway network.